Chantix and Flatulence - a phase IV clinical study of FDA data

 What is Flatulence?

-Common drugs people take besides Chantix *:
+What are other drugs people take besides Chantix? *

 * Approximation only.
 Some reports may have incomplete information.